DistrictDataLabs/yellowbrick/docs/api/text/postag.rst

 Parsing raw text automatically
 ---------------------------

-The ``PosTagVisualizer`` can also be used with untagged text by using the `parse` keyword on instantiation.
+The ``PosTagVisualizer`` can also be used with untagged text by using the ``parse`` keyword on instantiation.
 The keyword to parse indicates which natural language processing library to use.
-To use SpaCy:
+To use ``spacy``:

 .. code:: python

-    untagged_speech = ''
+    untagged_speech = u'Whose woods these are I think I know'

     # Create the visualizer, fit, score, and show it
     viz = PosTagVisualizer(parse='spacy')